-We have audited the accompanying financial statements of the Science and Technology Center in Ukraine (hereinafter "STCU"), set out on pages 4 to 34 of the accompanying Annual Report, which comprise:
+We have audited the accompanying financial statements of the Science and Technology Center in Ukraine (hereinafter "STCU") set out on pages 4 to 33 of the accompanying Annual Report, which comprise:

-- the statement of financial position as at 31 December 2019, - the statement of revenues and expenditure for the year then ended, - the statement of movements in capital contributions for the year then ended, - the statement of cash flows for the year then ended, and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory notes.
+- the statement of financial position as at 31 December 2020, - the statement of profit or loss and other comprehensive income for the year then ended, - the statement of changes in equity for the year then ended, - the statement of cash flows for the year then ended, and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory notes.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the STCU as at 31 December 2019, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the STCU as at 31 December 2020, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).